June 22, 2015

 Several reports suggest that recent medical school graduates feel unprepared to intervene in their patients' care with regard to nutrition.
 Recent surveys of residents and practicing physicians support this view, especially with regard to the growing problem of obesity.
 This deficit in preparation is rather alarming, considering the importance of nutrition in obesity prevention and the critical role of diet in the energy balance equation.10

 Primary care physicians themselves identify RDNs as the most qualified providers to care for patients with obesity.
-In a national cross-sectional survey of 500 primary care physicians, fewer than half (44 percent) thought they achieved success by helping their obese patients lose weight.
+In a national cross-sectional survey of 500 primary care physicians, fewer than half (44%) thought they achieved success by helping their obese patients lose weight.
 Respondents identified RDNs as more qualified than primary care physicians, behavioral psychologists or nurses to help obese patients lose or maintain weight.11 The education and training curriculum for medical students and residents would be best served by focusing on recognizing how to best utilize the other members of the health care team for their specific expertise rather than training physician providers to deliver intensive nutrition care services.

 RDNs are the nutrition experts, but they have extensive training and expertise in other areas as well.
 Care coordination can be done by a wide variety of health care professionals, not just physicians and nurses.
 RDNs have the necessary skill set and many are serving in such roles within Patient Centered Medical Homes (PCMHs).
 Concerns about provider shortages should lead the working group to think creatively about the skill sets of providers such as RDNs and NDTRs to utilize them to the full extent of their training.